 All I needed to do was, spot this trading setup, enter the break of the Pinbar, set your stops, and make consistent profits every month.

 “How difficult can this be?”

 So, I started looking through the charts for a Pinbar.
-On the daily, 4 hour, and 1 hour and even 5 minutes timeframe.
+On the daily, 4-hour, and 1 hour and even 5 minutes timeframe.

 I got nowhere, really.
 Sometimes I won, sometimes I lost.
 The bottom line is, I didn’t know what the heck I was doing.
-And it’s not until I learnt how to read price action of the markets, that everything started to make sense to me.
+And it’s not until I learned how to read price action of the markets, that everything started to make sense to me.

 Now, if you are trading Pinbars and not getting the results you want, then today’s post is for you.